richardlehane/siegfried/README.md

 To run Siegfried, you need to have:

--  an up-to-date signature file (for a description of the Siegfried signature format, see [this wiki page](https://github.com/richardlehane/siegfried/wiki/Siegfried-signature-format))
+-  an up-to-date signature file (for a description of the Siegfried signature format, see [this wiki page](https://github.com/richardlehane/siegfried/wiki/Siegfried-signature-format)).
+The pre-built packages come with this file ("pronom.gob").
+The signature file should be copied to a "siegfried" directory within your computer's home directory.
+Alternatively, you can provide a different file location as a flag when using the sieg executable.
-- a Droid signature file
-- and a directory containing Pronom reports.

-The pre-built packages come with all these necessary files.

-To install Siegfried,  copy the siegfried directory (containing these files) into your home directory.
-Alternatively, you can provide different file locations as flags to the Siegfried executable.

 You can also build your own signature file and harvest Pronom reports using the R2D2 tool (it talks to Droid, get it!... and, yes, a protocol droid would have been more appropriate but that name was already taken :().

 To do this:

+- install r2d2 (go get github.com/richardlehane/cmd/r2d2)

 - get recent Droid signature and container files.
 These are available for download from this page: [http://www.nationalarchives.gov.uk/aboutapps/pronom/droid-signature-files.html](http://www.nationalarchives.gov.uk/aboutapps/pronom/droid-signature-files.html).
 If these aren't the same as the defaults in the R2D2 tool (use the r2d2 -defaults command to check), you will need to supply the names of your updated files with additional flags to the relevant R2D2 commands